 It’s bound to happen.
-You’ll be lining up the perfect shot with your Nexus 6, and someone will mock you for taking photos with your tablet.
+You’ll be lining up the perfect shot with your Nexus 6, someone will mock you for taking photos with your tablet.
 And you’ll have to explain, “No, that’s just my absurdly large phone.”

 But it’s also true what the phablet-lovers have been saying for the past couple years: that an oversized phone is too big at first, but after a while, it’s hard to go back to anything smaller.
 The bigger displays just make these pocket computers more useful as, well, computers.
-And as our smartphones get more capable, it’s increasingly appropriate to recognize that they’re often our primary computing devices, and maybe a big screen is best.
+And as our smartphones get more capable, it’s increasingly appropriate to recognize that they’re often our primary computing devices, maybe a big screen is best.

 Is that a Nexus 6 in your pocket?

 I’m not used to phablets, the Nexus 6 is the phablet-est of them all.
 It’s about as tall as an ione 6 us, but a quarter-inch wider.
 It’s almost a quarter inch taller wider than the Galaxy Note 4.
 It took me several days of constant use to come to grips with the downsides: the need to stuff it in my bag or jacket instead of my pants pocket, or to hold it with one h while tapping with the other, even just to reach the back button in the lower left corner. at a drag.

 But with all the concessions you make in carrying around a phone apparently made for NBA players, you’ll also come to rely on the its benefits.
 A 6-inch, 2560×1440 screen is large sharp enough to read webpages that aren’t explicitly designed for mobile. tching YouTube Netflix becomes an immersive joy, rather than an exercise in how long you can maintain a squint.
 Typing accuracy goes way up.
 Games are easier to play, with larger tap targets more visible area around your thumbs.